pulumi/examples/azure-nextgen-py-virtual-data-center/README.md

     $ pulumi config set suffix                   "ae"
     ```

-    Note that it is advisable to add Azure Bastion on the second pass to avoid contention.
+    Note that it is advisable to enable Azure Bastion on a second pass to avoid contention.

 1. Deploy the `prod` stack with the `pulumi up` command.
 This may take up to an hour to provision all the Azure resources specified, including gateways, firewall and bastion hosts: